Categories

 “One-year variance swaps or implied volatility on an at-the-money S&P 500 put option would trade somewhere in the neighborhood of 25 to 30%,” said Michael Green of Simplify Asset Management.
 “That implies a level of daily price movement that is difficult to achieve.”

 Eventually, entering August 2022, entities were getting squeezed out of these trades that did not work.
 The market advanced as participants rotated out of options and commodities; a macro-type re-leveraging ensued on improvements in inflation data, an earnings season that was better than expected, and “crazy tax receipts,” among other things.
-In August of 2022, the advance climaxed the week of monthly options expiry or OpEx, as shown below.
+In August 2022, the advance climaxed the week of monthly options expiry or OpEx, as shown below.

 Graphic: Retrieved from Cboe Global Markets Inc (BATS: CBOE).